 However there was one further Flying Spur configuration bodied and produced on the S1 Continental chassis by H.J.Mulliner, that being Design No 7443/B/Mod.2, which has become known as the Van Gerbig configuration.
 Just two cars were built in this style for Mr Peter Van Gerbig, to his own specific design requests, one in left hand drive and one in right hand drive.
 The rear quarter light window was reduced in size from the Six Light design, but also hinged to allow it to open and close.
-Mr Van Gerbig ordered Chassis No’s BC28LEL in left hand drive and the car we are currently offering for sale, that being Chassis No BC21FM, although for reasons unknown, he didn’t take delivery of either motor car once they were finished.
+Mr Van Gerbig ordered Chassis No’s BC28LEL in left hand drive and Chassis No BC21FM, although for reasons unknown, he didn’t take delivery of either motor car once they were finished.

 Mr Fischer had his team prepare the car to the highest standards, re-painting it in tudor grey over black and going through all of the mechanical aspects to ensure reliability, correct performance and pleasurable motoring.
-It was then supplied by Mr Fischer in late 1998 to its most recent owner.
+It was then supplied by Mr Fischer in late 1998.
 During his ownership the car was maintained by English Automotive and then A&S Engineering, both very well-respected Bentley specialists.

 Four speed automatic gearbox, power steering, 6 cylinder in-line configuration engine, 4.9 litres displacement, 4887cc capacity.
 Drum brakes servo-assisted.